renbem/ITKBridgeNumPy/README.rst

 Differences from the original PyBuffer:

 - Support for VectorImage's
-- Option to not swap the axes (only for GetArrayFromImage)
+- Option to not swap the axes (only for GetArrayViewFromImage)
 - Tests
 - Based on the `Python Buffer Protocol <https://docs.python.org/3/c-api/buffer.html>`_ -- does not require NumPy to build.